Patbox/brewery/README.md

 ### Creating barrel
 Brewery barrels are built in world.
-To make one you need 1 spigot (crafted from stone, tick and any plank), 4 fences, 16 wooden stairs and 20 wooden planks.
+To make one you need 1 spigot (crafted from stone, stick and any plank), 4 fences, 16 wooden stairs and 20 wooden planks.
 They all need to be of the same type.
 Then just place them in shape showcased below.
 Stairs rotation doesn't matter, just keep in mind to place spigot last.

 ![](https://imgur.com/dbrVLIS.png)